Illustration: Lucy Vigrass/Art Department

 Financial stress, like the kind James felt, is a giant risk factor.
 A dad is also more likely to be depressed if he’s had an episode of depression in the past, or if his partner is going through PPD, particularly if he can’t figure out how to help her.
 Sleep deprivation makes it harder to cope and so does a lack of support or isolation from family.

 Marangoni also blames societal expectations: We count on dads to take an equal role in caring for baby, yet they may feel ill equipped or overwhelmed.
 “A lot of men see that no matter what they do, the baby wants mom.
 It undermines what confidence they have,” she says.

-Dad’s depression can go unnoticed because it often looks different from his partner’s.
+Suffering in silence Dad’s depression can go unnoticed because it often looks different from his partner’s.
 “Women are emotional and tend to demonstrate classic symptoms like crying,” says Nicole Letourneau, who is the Norlien/Alberta Children’s Hospital foundational research chair in Parent-Infant Mental Health at the University of Calgary.
 “Dads withdraw from social situations.
 They get very busy at work.
 They’re more likely to display feelings of irritability and indecisiveness, frustration, anger and resentment.”

 In her research on fathers affected by postpartum depression, Letourneau found that new dads are less likely than moms to ask for help.
 “These men are reinforced in their beliefs that they should be fine, because otherwise we would be asking them how they’re doing,” she explains.